-- Being late for 15 minutes or more is considered an absence for that class. - If you have four unexcused absences, each additional unexcused absence will result in your attendance score being reduced by 5%.
+- Being late by 15 minutes or more is considered an absence for that class. - Each unexcused absence will result in your attendance score being reduced by one mark.
 Any excused absence must be discussed directly with the instructor. - Absence which is more than 1/3 of the total teaching hours will cause an F (a failing grade) directly but students are welcome to continue attending classes. - An incomplete grade (I) will be considered in case of medical or family emergencies.